Mitch, I learned sooooo much from you in today’s message about bird safety. I’m seeing my household with completely new eyes now. Thank you so much.

 India’s ‘Birdman’ Feeds 4,000 Parakeets A Day

 I CRIED.
-I have a red lored Amazon who can’t fly as she was caught in Mexico as a baby and they broke one of her wings in the shoulder area.
+I have a red-lored Amazon who can’t fly as she was caught in Mexico as a baby and they broke one of her wings in the shoulder area.
 A truly horrible thing for people to do to them to keep them safe?

-In addition she is blind in right eye.
+In addition, she is blind in the right eye.
 That bird means so much to me as I know she needs me more than I need her.

 They actually react to and want to be so like us.
-Again thank y’all so much for your wonderful sharing, guidance and understanding of our truly God given feathered babies.
+Again thank y’all so much for your wonderful sharing, guidance, and understanding of our true God-given feathered babies.

 Dave R, OKC, OK